Statistics of Deadly Quarrels

-Statistics of Deadly Quarrels is a 1960 book by English mathematician and physicist Lewis Fry Richardson published by Boxwood Press.
+Statistics of Deadly Quarrels is a 1960 book by English mathematician and physicist Lewis Fry Richardson (1881–1953) published posthumously by Boxwood Press.
 The book is a mathematical and social science study on the origins of war; topics that informed much of Richardson's research throughout his life.

 The book received mixed reviews in academia, with overall critical consensus that the works therein are important pioneering endeavors.

 Background

-The book can be seen as a follow up to Richardson's book Arms and Insecurity (1949) with a number of reviewers commenting on both books, treating them as a related set.
+The book can be seen as a follow-up to Richardson's book Arms and Insecurity (1949) with a number of reviewers commenting on both books, treating them as a related set.
 It was published posthumously, based on published and unpublished works of Richardson, and was edited by American political scientists Quincy Wright and C. C. Lienau.

 Contents

-In Statistics of Deadly Quarrels Richardson presented data on most conflicts, in particular, wars, from early 19th century to mid-20th century.
+In Statistics of Deadly Quarrels Richardson presented data on most conflicts, in particular, wars, from AD 1820 to 1949.
 He hypothesized a base 10 logarithmic scale for conflicts (not just wars but at the bottom of the scale, even simple homicides).
 He illustrated the fact that there are many more small fights, in which only a few people die, than large ones that kill many.
 While no conflict's size can be predicted beforehand and it is impossible to give an upper limit to the series, overall they do form a Poisson distribution.